El-Fitz/smarteverything-testproject/README.md

 				Authentication reply protocol : <nb of msg><ID>
 				Authentication reply example for the previous authentication msg example, with 42 as the ID : 0x022A

+##Instructions
-- Instructions:		The Central device can send instructions to the SME Board using a predefined protocol.
+The Central device can send instructions to the SME Board using a predefined protocol.
 			The instruction messages allow to perfom the following actions :
 				- Print sensor data on the Serial USB, if available (type 'P' for "Print", 0x50 in hex)
 				- Send sensor data to the Central Bluetooth device (type 'S' for "Send", 0x53 in hex)